 Since 2012, Fresh Inc has helped performers, composers, and pre-formed ensembles to envision and launch their own authentic careers in music, rooted in adventurous genre-defying collaboration, entrepreneurial thinking, and meaningful partnerships with audiences and community.

-- Participate in a comprehensive curriculum of workshops that foster experimental thinking and provide you with the entrepreneurial skills to sustain a fulfilling life in the arts
+- Receive a comprehensive curriculum of 25+ workshops that foster experimental thinking and provide you with the entrepreneurial skills to sustain a fulfilling life in the arts

-- Add professional headshots and performance videos to your artistic portfolio
+- Add photos and performance videos to their artistic portfolio

 - Premiere 24 new works of chamber music developed during the festival alongside established repertoire

-- Composers will write a piece for assigned instrumentation that will be premiered at the festival – performers will be a mix of students and 5HE artists or a pre-formed ensemble
+- Composers write a piece for assigned instrumentation that will be premiered at the festival – performers are a mix of students and 5HE artists or a pre-formed ensemble

-- Design and present 11 performance experiences for audiences of all types throughout Chicago and Milwaukee side-by-side with Fifth House Ensemble
+- Design and present performance experiences for audiences of all types side-by-side with Fifth House Ensemble

 - Receive one-on-one mentorship and instruction with instrumental and composition faculty.
 Composers will receive one private lesson and one coaching with Dan Visconti and one additional private lesson with a guest composer